College Writing FAQ

 Can I exempt from the College Writing Requirement?

-You can take the Writing Placement questionnaire online using OWL.
+You can complete writing placement online using OWL.

 Where can I go for help with a paper?

 Visit the Writing Center in the Learning Commons in the W.E.B.
 Du Bois Library.
 You can make an appointment through their website, but they also accept walk-ins based on availability.
-Check with the Writing Center website or call (413.577.1293) for hours.
+Check the Writing Center website or call 413-577-1293 for hours.